-This group includes landscaping and grounds maintenance contractors, who own and operate their own businesses.
-This group also includes supervisors who supervise and co-ordinate the activities of workers in the following groups:
+This group includes landscaping and grounds maintenance contractors who own and operate their own businesses.
+It also includes supervisors who oversee nursery and greenhouse workers or landscaping and grounds maintenance labourers.

 Estimated median employment income based on 2021 Job Bank median hourly wage rate (median annual salary = hourly wage rate x 40 (hours per week) x 52.14 (weeks per year))